Splittings of One-Ended Groups with One-Ended Halfspaces: Group splittings and their halfspaces

-Next, we show the equivalence of the second and third definitions.
-Let $e\in ET$ and let $\h\in\cH(T)$ be one of the halfspaces bounded by $\hat{e}$.
-We have an orbit map $f:G\to T$ from the second definition and a tree of spaces $p:X\to T$ from the third definition.
+\begin{lemma} Let $G\acts T$ be a splitting of a finitely generated group $G$ with minimal action and finitely generated edge stabilizers.
+Fix a finite generating set $S$ and an orbit map $f:G\to VT$.
+Let $p:X\to T$ be a tree of spaces as in Definition \ref{defn:treeofspaces}.
+Fix an edge $e\in ET$ and let $\h\in\cH(T)$ be one of the halfspaces associated to $e$.
+Suppose that the induced subgraph $\h_1$ of $f^{-1}(\h)$ in $\Cay(G,S)$ is connected (but make no assumption regarding the other halfspaces of $T$).
+Let $\h_2=p^{-1}(\h)\subseteq X$ be the halfspace corresponding to $\h$ from Definition \ref{defn:treeofspaces}.
 Let $i:G\to VX$ be an orbit map for the action of $G$ on $X$ such that the following diagram commutes.